Francis Cummins: Background

-Professional playing career
+Playing career

+Leeds

 Cummins played for Leeds throughout his whole career between 1993–2005.
-Cummins has also played on several occasions for Great Britain, and also Ireland at international level.
 He is the youngest player ever to appear in a Rugby League Challenge Cup at Wembley Stadium, London.
 He was aged just 17 years and 200 days when Leeds lost to Wigan in 1994, although Francis did score a memorable length-of-the-field try during the match.